- Neighborhood Councils are certified organizations of the City of Los Angeles. They are all-volunteer groups, made up entirely of community members.

 - The Los Feliz Neighborhood Council was certified on June 11, 2002 to represent the Los Feliz / Griffith Park area with nearly 40,000 residents.

 - Since 2002, Neighborhood Council volunteers have donated thousands of hours towards building better communities all across Los Angeles.

 WHAT’S THE COUNCIL’S JURISDICTION?

 The Los Feliz Neighborhood Council includes the many unique and widely recognized areas within Los Feliz, including: Franklin Hills, Los Feliz Hills, Los Feliz Knolls, Los Feliz Square, Los Feliz Village, Laughlin Park, Waverly Heights and nearly all of Griffith Park.
 These areas have been divided into five districts, and labeled A-E.

 Not sure where your address falls?
-We hope you’re in our boundaries, but you can search your address and get a list of all your elected representatives by clicking here. .
+You can search your address and get a list of all your elected representatives by clicking here.

 WHO’S ON THE COUNCIL?

 The Council is comprised of anyone who regularly volunteers their time working with us.
-This ranges from Governing Board members, to Committee Chairpersons, to Committee members, plus specifically appointed staff positions and other official representative roles.
+This ranges from elected Governing Board members, to Committee Chairpersons, to Committee Members, plus specifically appointed Designated Staff positions and other project-related representation roles.

-We also have 10 “Stakeholder” Committees any Stakeholder can volunteer for.
-Each focuses on a specific area of interest: Business; Education; Public Safety; Sports & Recreation; Cultural Affairs; Environmental Affairs; Outreach; Planning, Zoning and Historic Preservation; Public Works & Beautification; and Transportation & Mobility.
+We also have ten “Stakeholder” Committees any Stakeholder can volunteer with.
+Each focuses on a specific area of interest: Business; Education; Public Health and Safety; Recreation; Cultural Affairs; Environmental Affairs; Outreach; Planning and Land Use Management (PLUM); Public Works and Beautification; and Transportation and Mobility.

 WHAT’S THE GOVERNING BOARD?